KP-Wiki/GameLauncher/README.md

 ## Workflow
 1. Game build should consist of 1 folder containing all the games data.
-2. It should also include "version" file stating the gamea build branch and version.
+2. It should also include "version" file stating the games build branch and version.
 3. It should be packed into 7zip right after generation, to avoid any temp/OS files being generated inside.
 4. Package should be named according to rules (specified in TKMSettings) with branch marker (optional) and revision number.
 5. Patchmaker needs newer version 7zip package to start.
 It will try to find previous version 7zip package.